maciosz/IMCA/README.md

 the mappings should be in .bam / .sam format (preferalby with CIGAR strings assigned to every mapping), and contigs in fasta format.

+`transfer_mapping.py` script requires python modules argparse and pysam.
+ It was tested with versions argparse1.2.1 and pysam0.9.1.4, python2.7.6.

 ### Workflow